Some Guys Have All the Luck: Robert Palmer version

-In 1982, English singer Robert Palmer released a version of the song as a single from his live/studio album Maybe It's Live.
-It reached No. 16 on the UK Singles Chart.
+In 1982, British singer Robert Palmer released a version of the song as a single from his live/studio album, Maybe It's Live.
+It reached No. 16 on the UK singles chart.

 Palmer's version has a significantly altered melody and lyrics in comparison to other versions of the song.
 Palmer told Max Bell in 1989: I was working with Moon Martin when I wrote "Some Guys".
 I played it to him and a few days later he said he'd just heard someone singing it in the studio across the road, which seemed impossible since I hadn't finished it myself!
 What happened was that I must have heard it subliminally, I think it was on Australian radio, and just hadn't realised.
 The only thing I remembered was the title line.

 Reception

 Upon its release, Ian Birch of Smash Hits described Palmer's version as "a great combination of limb-loosening rhythm and immediate melody" and predicted the song would reach the UK top 5.
 Sandy Robertson, writing for Sounds, noted Palmer's usual "white soul" style, though here he "persists in dabbling in a kind of ersatz demented electro-Phillybuster style".
 She continued, "Nicely spastic beat tempered with frantic outbursts and a Beatley catch, decorated with gilt-edged explosions.
 Classy, if not classic."
 Ian Penman of NME believed it to be "merely average" as "whatever it's all about gets buried under a variety of vain vocal mannerisms", while "a dozen rhythms battl[e] against one another for foreground space and no real rush, all just sludge".
 Sunie of Record Mirror wrote: "Palmer goes pop – straighter pop, leaving his blue-eyed soul days behind, but finding nothing as substantial as the Clues-period singles to replace them."

 In the US, Billboard considered it "one of Palmer's most enticing singles" since "Every Kinda People".
 They also noted the "offbeat rhythm" and "eccentric arrangement".
 Cash Box commented: "This cover paints yet another picture of the ever-changing Palmer.
 Here he plays a jumpy electronic popper".